Summer is still felt well in Belgium, but autumn and its beautiful colors are approaching.

 Needle gauge

 When making hand-knitted items, we need to keep their care in mind.
-Some yarns have a composition or treatment that allows machine washing (wool program and wool detergent, of course!), others, more delicate, will require hand washing.
-And in that case, Eucalan will be very useful.
-A drop is enough and rinsing is not necessary, it eventually dissolves in the water.
+Some yarns have a composition or treatment that allows machine washing (wool program and wool detergent, of course!), while others, more delicate, require hand washing.
+In that case, Eucalan is very useful.
+Just a drop is enough, and rinsing is not necessary as it eventually dissolves in the water.
 Personally, I use the jasmine-scented one because I love that fragrance.

-Eucalan will also very easily allow you to "block" your knitting swatch and your project once finished: blocking is a soapy bath followed by flat drying while taking the time to properly shape your work so that it has a nice form once dry.
+Eucalan also makes it very easy to "block" your knitting swatch and finished project: blocking is a soapy bath followed by flat drying, taking the time to properly shape your work so it has a beautiful form once dry.

 7. and 8.
-Embroidery scissors and measuring tape
+The embroidery scissors and the measuring tape

-These tools are not specific to knitting, you will easily find them in a drawer at home, but they also have their full use in your knitting toolbox.
-It is a pair of embroidery-type scissors to precisely cut wool strands and a measuring tape to assess the dimensions that emerge as our knitting evenings progress.
+These tools are not specific to knitting; you can easily find them in a drawer at home, but they are also very useful in your knitting toolkit.
+This includes a pair of embroidery-style scissors for precisely cutting wool strands and a measuring tape to assess the dimensions that emerge as our knitting evenings progress.

 9. The needles

-Depending on your preferences, you can opt for the well-known straight needles or circular needles.
-The latter will notably allow you to make sweaters and cardigans without seams or to easily knit small diameters.
+Depending on your preferences, you can choose the well-known straight needles or circular needles.
+The latter will especially allow you to make seamless sweaters and cardigans or easily knit small diameters.
 You can also choose them in wood or metal.
 Again, it depends on your preferences and how you knit.

-Straight or circular needles, their size will be determined by the indications of the pattern you want to make and the result you want to achieve.
+Straight or circular needles, their size will be determined by the pattern instructions you want to follow and the look you want to achieve.

-At the shop, we have chosen DMC straight needles and Chiaogoo for circular needles.
-Two brands that have proven themselves in terms of quality.
+At the shop, we chose DMC straight needles and Chiaogoo circular needles.
+Two brands that have proven their quality.

-The world of needles is a world unto itself, and since we want to take the time for details, we are saving this topic for another article.
-To be continued!
+The world of needles is a world unto itself, and since we want to take the time for details, we’re saving this topic for another article.
+Stay tuned for the next episode!

 10. A good course to start safely!

-In knitting, as in embroidery or sewing, acquiring the right gestures directly is essential!
-The first lessons will help you hold your needles and yarn correctly.
-Learning to knit "comfortably" without unnecessary or counterproductive movements will guarantee you comfortable and pain-free knitting.
+In knitting, as in embroidery or sewing, learning the right techniques from the start is essential!
+The first lessons will help you hold your needles and yarn properly.
+Learning to knit "comfortably" without unnecessary or counterproductive movements will ensure a comfortable, pain-free knitting experience.

-Moreover, the expert will share their secrets for casting on, tightening stitches correctly according to the desired effect... in short, being accompanied for your first rows is really important!
+Moreover, the expert will share their secrets for casting on and tightening stitches correctly depending on the desired effect... in short, having support for your first rows is really important!

-So if you don't have a grandmother or mom knitter ready to share her knitting secrets, we organize beginner and advanced courses at the shop.
+So if you don’t have a grandmother or mom who knits ready to share her knitting secrets, we organize beginner and advanced courses at the shop.

-I would be delighted to introduce you or help the more initiated to progress and above all to share my passion with kindness.
+I would be delighted to introduce you or help the more advanced progress and above all to share my passion with kindness.

-Here is a nice overview of the essential knitting tools.
-I hope it has been an opportunity for you to see things more clearly in this area or to happily immerse yourself in this subject for the more experienced;
+Here’s a nice overview of the essential knitting tools.
+I hope it helped you get a clearer picture of this field or to dive in with pleasure for the more experienced;

 So without further ado...
 Get your needles ready!